Consecutive electricity markets

 To be able to cope with this particular property, different wholesale markets have been set up which play on different time horizons in advance of the actual moment of production and consumption.
 On the long term, producers and consumers can trade large blocks of power in the futures or forward markets years before actual delivery.
 In this way, they can safeguard (or in a trader’s language: hedge) themselves against unpredictable fluctuations in energy prices.
 In Belgium, futures are traded on the ICE Endex and European Energy Exchange (EEX).
 Another option is that two companies make a deal between one another, then often called an Over The Counter (OTC) contract.
 The different market types are explained in more detailed in this article.

 In reality this market based approach will always result in a remaining imbalance in the power system both because traders might not have been able to make all necessary deals and because generation and consumption can never be predicted with 100% accuracy.
 This final imbalance has to be taken care of by the transmission system operator.
 In Belgium this is Elia.
 For this purpose Elia activates so-called reserve power products.
-This is discussed in more detail in this article.
+Find out more in our article about balancing markets.